0x70da/0x70da.github.io/_posts/2025-10-16-bypass-guest-invite.md

 ### Here’s the short version:
 - I revoked the `invite_guest` permission from a Member role.
 - I confirmed the normal “invite guest” feature was blocked `403 Forbidden`.
-- Later, I tested another function: adding existing users (members) to a team.
+- Later, I Observed another function: adding existing users (members) to a team.
 - And when i change the `user_id` to guest user, the request is successed.
 - The Member could add a Guest user successfully even though they shouldn’t have permission.

 This means the permission check was only enforced in the main invite flow, and the API level check if the member can add another members teams,  but it isn't check the invite permission even if when the target user is guest.

+## Impact:
+- A Member can add Guest users to teams even when the Member role does not have the invite_guest permission.
+- This can lead to unauthorized access to teams and potentially to sensitive information or resources that Guests gain by being added.

+## Vulnerability classification
+- VRT: **Broken Access Control (BAC) → Privilege Escalation**
+- Priority: **P3**

+### Thank You 🙏
+Thank you for reading my write-up.
+I hope this helps others understand how small differences in permission enforcement can lead to privilege escalation vulnerabilities.
+If you found this helpful, feel free to share or reach out!
 ---